 - Low Sugar

-- 25 g protein per serving
+- 25 grams of protein per serving

 - Contains branded digestive enzymes